 Galerie des Chimères

 The Grand Gallery, also known as the Chimeras Gallery (Galerie des Chimères) connects the South and North towers.
 In the mid-19th century, Viollet-le-Duc placed there a group of chimeras that did not exist in the Middle Ages.

 The Towers of Notre-Dame

 The towers are not exactly identical.
 The North tower is slightly stronger and larger than the South Tower.

 It seems that from medieval documents it was planned to crown the towers with spires.
-During its restoration of Notre-Dame in the mid-19th century, architect Viollet-le-Duc did not follow the initial project and Notre-Dame was left without spires.
+During the restoration of Notre-Dame in the mid-19th century, architect Viollet-le-Duc did not follow the initial project and Notre-Dame was left without spires.
 Both towers reach a height of 69 metres.